To manage and execute legal content projects, training and knowledge initiatives for the Group within the context of the Firm's knowledge strategy.

-To make first-class IP and technology law knowledge easily available to lawyers, increasing the quality, consistency and/or cost-effectiveness of the advice that Baker McKenzie gives its clients, including:
+To make first-class knowledge easily available to lawyers, increasing the quality, consistency and/or cost-effectiveness of the advice that the Firm gives its clients, including:

 Knowledge and Expertise

 - Precedents.
-Draft, develop and automate the Group's precedents and other legal content
+Review, draft, develop and automate the most complex of the Group's precedents and other legal content

 About The Team

-The Knowledge function is a global team of nearly 300 professionals, including Knowledge Lawyers, Information & Research team members, and a variety of other functional specialists.
-Our purpose is to help the Firm deliver better legal solutions by producing and making easily accessible high quality, relevant legal information for lawyers and clients.
-In pursuance of this high-level goal, our focus is on three key, strategic areas:
+The Knowledge function is a Firm-wide team of nearly 300 professionals, including Knowledge Lawyers, Information & Research professionals, and a variety of other functional specialists.
+The Knowledge function helps the Firm deliver better legal solutions by producing and providing easy access to high quality, relevant legal information for both lawyers and clients.
+The focus is on the following areas:

-- Systems.
-We work with our IT colleagues to design, develop and build user-friendly but flexible platforms to store knowhow and deliver it intuitively to our lawyers and clients in a timely and effective way, adopting common systems across all offices and practice/industry groups.
+- Systems - working with the Technology function to design, develop and build user-friendly and flexible platforms to store knowhow and deliver it intuitively to lawyers and clients, adopting common systems across all offices and practice/industry groups.

-- Culture.
-We strive to establish Knowledge as a core part of every lawyer's role, engaging actively with all lawyers in the Firm and encouraging them to share their own knowhow and expertise with colleagues as openly as possible.
-We also adopt a "one team" culture within the Knowledge Community across the network, ensuring that all team members are aligned with our global strategy and approach.
-Our content must be local, but our systems, policies and processes should, wherever possible, be global.
+- Culture - striving to establish Knowledge as a core part of every lawyer's role, engaging actively with all lawyers in the firm and encouraging them to share their own knowhow and expertise with colleagues as openly as possible; embracing a "one team" culture within the Firm's Knowledge community ensuring that all team members create and develop high quality local content while being aligned with our global strategy and approach.

-This role will report directly to the Lead Knowledge Lawyer for the Group.
+This role will report directly to the Director of Knowledge, Practices.

 About The Candidate

-- Excellent English language skills (oral and written) and the confidence to communicate in a multi-cultural, multi-level environment
+- Excellent English language skills (verbal and written) and the confidence to communicate in a multi-cultural, multi-level environment

 - Experience working directly with senior counterparts on strategy and execution